CFL: 6th season

-Dickenson returns for his fifth season on the Stampeders coaching staff and third as the team’s offensive coordinator.
+Dickenson returns for his sixth season on the Stampeders coaching staff and fourth as the team’s offensive coordinator.
+Dickenson added the duties of assistant head coach prior to the 2014 season.

 In his first season as offensive coordinator in 2011, Dickenson oversaw a Stamps offence that was tied for second-most points scored with 511.
 Calgary also had the second-most first downs (402) and finished second in net yards offence (6,954) and net yards rushing (2,244).
-The offence produced two CFL all-stars with Tsoumpas and Lewis earning the honour.
+The offence produced two CFL all-stars, with Tsoumpas and Lewis earning the honours.

-When Dickenson joined the coaching ranks in 2009 he tutored the Stampeders running backs and helped Joffrey Reynolds claim the CFL rushing crown.
-In 2010 his role expanded, he was named quarterbacks coach, called offensive plays on game days and was heavily involved in game planning.
+When Dickenson joined the coaching ranks in 2009, he tutored the Stampeders running backs and helped Joffrey Reynolds claim the CFL rushing crown.
+In 2010, his role expanded as he was named quarterbacks coach, called offensive plays on game days and was heavily involved in game planning.

 Dickenson joined the coaching staff after an outstanding 13-year professional playing career.
 He spent 11 of his 13 seasons in the Canadian Football League, six of those with the Stampeders (1996-2000 and 2008).